Nursing Programs in Detroit, MI with College Overviews

 Detroit Nursing Schools

 Detroit-area students interested in pursuing a nursing career have several schools to consider.
 This article discusses three of the closest schools, which are all 15 minutes or less from downtown Detroit.
+Examine the programs available, coursework and clinical requirements.
 At the end of the article is a handy table comparing school information, such as enrollment numbers, tuition rates, acceptance rates and more.
 Also included is a short section mentioning three additional school options.

 - Wayne County Community College, which is under a mile from downtown Detroit, gives students the chance to earn an Associate of Applied Science (AAS) in Nursing.

 - Situated 3.3 miles from downtown, Wayne State University offers a Bachelor of Science in Nursing (BSN), Master of Science in Nursing (MSN), Doctor of Philosophy (PhD) in Nursing and a Doctor of Nursing Practice (DNP).

 - Students can earn a BSN, MSN or DNP at the University of Detroit Mercy, which is 9.2 miles from downtown Detroit.
 The school also offers an RN-BSN completion program.

 Wayne County Community College

 The Wayne County Community College District, located in Detroit, MI, has an annual enrollment of more than 20,000 students.
 The school offers associate degree and certificate programs in a number of areas, including emergency medical technology, dental assisting, business information technology, criminal justice, fire protection technology, manufacturing technology and nursing.